 Below is a sample of charts that Hawkins represents as levels of consciousness.
 Several more charts of may be found on the web under David Hawkins Scale of Consciousness

 To move beyond the discussion regarding calibrations, I have selected various excerpts from ELYSIUM’S PASSAGE: THE SUMMIT to give a sample of the discussions on consciousness that are found throughout the ELYSIUM’S PASSAGE series.
 As you will notice, James, the narrator has much to learn about this topic even though he’s a professor of philosophy in London.

-Unfortuantely his post on consciousness hardly scraps the surface of what should be considered on the topic.
-In the future I intend to post more material on this subject to discuss what we might do (or be) to lift the veil that shroads it's Source.
+Unfortunately, this post on consciousness hardly scrapes the surface of what should be considered on the topic.
+In the future, I intend to post more material on this subject to discuss what we might do (or be) to lift the veil that shrouds its Source.

 This is the primary theme of the ELYSIUM'S PASSAGE series, especially as it relates to understanding the necessity of uniting the heart with the mind to become consciously enlightened as admonished in the words of the ancients: KNOW THYSELF.

 There's one last point I wish to make: Along with British philosopher/writer Colin Wilson, I believe that the best way to understand philosophical issues such as the nature of consciousness is through dramatic illustration.
 He states:

 “Philosophy may be only a shadow of the reality it tries to grasp, but the novel is altogether more satisfactory.
 I am almost tempted to say that no philosopher is qualified to do his job unless he is also a novelist ...
 I would certainly exchange any of the works of Whitehead or Wittgenstein for the novels they ought to have written.”
 Colin Wilson, Voyage To A Beginning